Nilamata Purana: Summary of the contents

-Brahadasva gives at first the account of the divisions of time, the destruction of the world at the end of manvantara, the preservation of Manu and the seeds in a ship, the birth of the land and the lake, of Sati, the origin of various tribes from Kasyapa and Visnu's allotment of Satisaras to the Nagas.
+Brahadasva gives at first the account of the divisions of time, the destruction of the world at the end of manvantara, the preservation of Manu and the seeds in a ship, the birth of the land and the lake, of Sati, the origin of various tribes from Kashyapa and Vishnu's allotment of Satisaras to the Nagas.
 Then follows the story of the demon Jalodbbava born in the waters and reared by the Nagas.
-Having obtained boons from Brahma, the demon began to destroy the descendants of Manu dwelling in the lands of Darvabhisara, Gandbars Jubundura, the Sakas, the Khasas etc. Seeing this devastation, Nila the king of the Nagas approached his father Kasyapa and prayed to him to intercede with the gods to punish the evil-doer and to save the innocent victims.
-He requested the gods, Brahma, Visnu and Siva to do the needful.
-Visnu followed by Brahma, Siva and various other deities, proceeded to Naubandhana to punish the demon.
-The demon was imperishable in the waters; so Visnu asked Ananta to make an outlet for the waters by breaking forth the mountain-barriers.
+Having obtained boons from Brahma, the demon began to destroy the descendants of Manu dwelling in the lands of Darvabhisara, Gandbars Jubundura, the Sakas, the Khasas etc. Seeing this devastation, Nila the king of the Nagas approached his father Kashyapa and prayed to him to intercede with the gods to punish the evil-doer and to save the innocent victims.
+He requested the gods, Brahma, Vishnu and Shiva to do the needful.
+Vishnu followed by Brahma, Shiva and various other deities, proceeded to Naubandhana to punish the demon.
+The demon was imperishable in the waters; so Vishnu asked Ananta to make an outlet for the waters by breaking forth the mountain-barriers.
 He did accordingly.
-Visnu then cut off the demon's head with his disc.
+Vishnu then cut off the demon's head with his disc.
 Now the dry land being available in the valley, Kasyapa expressed the desire that it should be inhabited by the Nagas as well as by the descendants of Manu.
 The Nagas, however, flatly refused to have Manavas as their co-hahitants.
 Filled with rage Kasyapa cursed them to live with the Pisacas.
 At the request of Nila the curse was modified to the extent that the Pisacas would go every year for a period of six months to the sea of sand and the Manavas would live in the land jointly with the Nagas during that period.
-Visnu further assured the Nagas that the occupation of Kasmira valley by the Pisacas would last for four ages only.
+Vishnu further assured the Nagas that the occupation of Kasmira valley by the Pisacas would last for four ages only.